rajkamble21/concepts/life-skill-track/Technical Paper/README.md

 ```

 ## ✅ Advantages of REST

 - **Scalability**: Statelessness and the layered system improve scalability.
 - **Flexibility**: The uniform interface allows different parts of the system to evolve independently.
-- **Performance**: Caching reduces the number of interactions between client and server.
+- **Performance**: Reduced the number of interactions between client and server.
 - **Simplicity**: RESTful APIs are easy to understand and use due to their reliance on standard HTTP methods and status codes.

 ## 📊 REST vs. Other Architectural Styles